 Exceeds Standard Meets Standard Approaching Standard Does Not Meet Standard The percentage of students receiving a passing score after both spring and summer assessments is greater than the state passing percentage.
-10.0% of the state passing The percentage of students receiving a passing score after both spring and summer assessments is within 10.1-20.0% of the state passing percentage.
+The percentage of students receiving a passing score after both spring and summer assessments is within 0-10.0% of the state passing percentage.
+The percentage of students receiving a passing score after both spring and summer assessments is within 10.1-20.0% of the state passing percentage.
 The percentage of students receiving a passing score after both spring and summer assessments is greater than 20.0% of the state passing percentage.

-SASB had a total passing rate of 68.4% passing IREAD-3.
+TLJA had a total passing rate of 89.3% passing IREAD-3.
+This percentage includes 31.8% of students promoted due to Good Cause Exemptions.
 The state of Indiana's passing percentage in 2018-19 was 87.3%.
-With a difference of 18.9%, the school receives a rating of Approaching Standard.
+With a passing percentage greater than that of the state's the school receives a rating of Exceeds Standard.

 Comparison to Local Schools: Education One compares its schools to surrounding schools that serve students with similar demographics and are within 10 miles of the school's location to ensure the charter school is providing a quality choice to the community.
 The following local school comparison was used to compare the results of the spring 2019 ILEARN assessment.
 Therefore, 2018-19 enrollment data from IDOE Compass was used to compile the list of schools.
-Comparison schools were chosen based on their distance from SASB and similarities of the student population served (i.e., Free/Reduced Lunch, Special Education, and English Language Learners).
+Comparison schools were chosen based on their distance from TLJA and similarities of the student population served (i.e., Free/Reduced Lunch, Special Education, and English Language Learners).
 The rubric for Comparison to Local Schools is as follows: